Skip to main content

 Kotikalja (Home-brewed Beer)

-A low-alcohol, slightly sweet fermented beverage, traditionally made at home.
-A refreshing and thirst-quenching drink.
+A low-alcohol, slightly sweet fermented drink traditionally brewed at home.
+Light and good for cutting thirst.

 fermented beverageCold